IjzerenHein/react-navigation-magic-move/README.md

 ## That's it!

 Magic-move will now animate your components when transitioning from one scene to another.
-If you want to opt-out of transitions, then use the `disabled` prop to turn off transitions towards a scene or component.
+If you want to opt-out of transitions, then use the `disabled` prop to turn off transitions towards that scene or component.